-These are challenging times.
+These are challenging times, learning how to practice self-inquiry can help you ease suffering.
 There is a lot happening around us to take in.
-We may fixate on the screens that display news reports or facebook feeds, or notice the surroundings when we have to venture out, and be observant enough to keep a six foot distance from other individuals.
+We may fixate on the screens that display news reports or Facebook feeds, or notice the surroundings when we have to venture out and be observant enough to keep a six-foot distance from other individuals.
 Along with everything that is going on externally, there is an equal amount going on internally that has a real impact on our minds and bodies.
 Yet somehow, we aren’t always fully aware of what’s happening on the inside (at least not of all aspects of it).
 Why?
 Because our focus is outward.
 That’s how we are conditioned.
-Often we are taught, whether explicitly or by example, that the best way to get through the inner turmoil is by turning away from it, denying it or trying to change it.
+Often we are taught, whether explicitly or by example, that the best way to get through the inner turmoil is by turning away from it, denying it, or trying to change it.

-What most people don’t know is that turning inward, towards every aspect of that impact instead of turning away from it is not only a healthier and more effective way to move through it, but it often leads to an unexpected healing and transformation.
+What most people don’t know about self-inquiry is that turning inward, towards every aspect of that impact instead of turning away from it is not only a healthier and more effective way to move through it, but it often leads to unexpected healing and transformation.
 That doesn’t mean you get stuck in some kind of trance and problems don’t get solved.
-On the contrary; this is where (and when) love, insights, and creativity arises.
+On the contrary; this is where (and when) love, insights, and creativity arise.

-Whether you’re new to this work or you’re like me and could use some structure to help you keep track of the process when self-facilitating, this flow chart tool can help you effectively and gently face what you are feeling.
+Whether you’re new to self-inquiry or you’re like me and could use some structure to help you keep track of the process when self-facilitating, this flow chart tool can help you effectively and gently face what you are feeling.

-Start by identifying or noticing a problem or a trigger you’ve come across (e.g. I’m worried about losing a loved one to Covid-19).
+Start by identifying or noticing a problem or a trigger you’ve come across (e.g. I’m worrying about losing a loved one to Covid-19).

 You might also notice an array of other tendencies or compulsions: to fix it, talk to someone about it, blame someone or something, turn towards addictive behavior… all the very things we are conditioned to do.

 - Write down your problem or trigger.
-Really envision how this problem is showing up in your life right now (e.g. I’m worried about losing a loved one to Covid-19).
+Really envision how this problem is showing up in your life right now (e.g. I’m worrying about losing a loved one to Covid-19).